johnnguyen2020/ComputerSystems/Lab9_Parallel/README.md

 Go ahead and run the program with `./omp1`.

 **Discuss with your partner and answer:** *answer in a sentence here, what your output is, and whether you expected it to be as such.*
+The output is 32 "hello worlds" randomnly.
+The architecture is 32 threads which is consistent with our results since the CCIS servers have 32 CPUS and there is one thread per core.

 #### Example 2 - For-loops